 What is a Mindmap in Testlio, what can it be used for?

-Each feature can be mapped to be mapped to one component, there can be a default component for all the features you have in one project.
-However this is working only from Testlio to Jira.
+Each feature can be mapped to one component, there can be a default component for all the features you have in one project.
+However, this is working only from Testlio to Jira.

 How can I sync issues from Jira to Testlio that were not created by Testlio?

-What are the other custom configuration for Jira integration?
+What is the other custom configuration for Jira integration?

-Testlio integration gives you the flexibility to create and sync your own customised fields in Jira whether you want them to be static for all the issues or dynamic per issue.
+Testlio integration gives you the flexibility to create and sync your own customized fields in Jira whether you want them to be static for all the issues or dynamic per issue.